toilatester/sonar-microsoft-teams-notifier/README.md

 4. Configure the following options:

-   - **Enable Plugin**: Set the value of `sonar.microsoft.team.notify.enable` to `true` to enable the plugin.
+   - **Enable Plugin**: Set the value of `sonar.notify.microsoft.team.enable` to `true` to enable the plugin.
-   - **Webhook URL**: Set the value of `sonar.microsoft.team.notify.webhook.url` to the Microsoft Teams webhook URL where you want to receive notifications.
+   - **Webhook URL**: Set the value of `sonar.notify.microsoft.team.webhook.url` to the Microsoft Teams webhook URL where you want to receive notifications.
-   - **Webhook Message Avatar**: Set the value of `sonar.microsoft.team.notify.webhook.avatar` to the URL of the avatar image you want to use for the notifications.
+   - **Webhook Message Avatar**: Set the value of `sonar.notify.microsoft.team.webhook.avatar` to the URL of the avatar image you want to use for the notifications.
-   - **Webhook Send On Failed**: Set the value of `sonar.webhook.fail.only.enable` to enable send notify when analysis failed
+   - **Webhook Send On Failed**: Set the value of `sonar.notify.webhook.fail.only.enable` to enable send notify when analysis failed
 5. Save the configuration.

 [![Admin Screenshot](docs/sonar-microsoft-teams-notifier.png)](docs/sonar-microsoft-teams-notifier.png)